cecil0712/cityU_project_Vision-Shop/README.md

-# cityU_project_intelligent_glasses
+# cityU_project_Vision ∞ Shop
-this is the cityU project: intelligent glasses
+this is the cityU project: Vision ∞ Shop